How to Organise An ‘Invite a Friend to Church’ Sunday

 Having a 4 weeks series also gives your visitor a reason to come back – they won’t want to miss the next installment!

-6. Plan Your Follow-Up in Advance
+6. Plan Your Follow-Up In Advance

 Which leads us nicely to our sixth and final step in organising a successful ‘Invite a Friend to Church’ Sunday.